alanarazi7/TabSTAR/README.md

 python do_finetune.py --pretrain_exp=<PRETRAINED_EXP> --dataset_id=46655
 ```

-* `--dataset_id`: An ID for the downstream task you want to finetune on.
-Currently, these datasets must come from a closed list of datasets.
+`--dataset_id` is an ID for the downstream task you want to evaluate yourself on.
+Only the 400 datasets in the paper are supported.

 ### Baseline Comparison